FlorianLance/exvr/README.md

 They both communicate between themselves and makes easy to operate changes and see immediately the results.
 Once the design done, the user can then share the full experiment by exporting it, allowing accurate replications on others computers.

+The project has been developped at [EPFL LNCO laboratory](https://www.epfl.ch/labs/lnco/) (Laboratory of Cognitive Neuroscience) and has been funded by the [EPFL Open Science Fund](https://www.epfl.ch/research/open-science/in-practice/open-science-fund/) from the 2019 cohort.
+It has been used for dozains of experiments and demos inside LNCO or during external collaborations since its creation in 2018.

 <p float="center">
   <img src="captures/4-panel.png" width="800" />
 </p>

-## Origin

-The project has been developped at [EPFL LNCO laboratory](https://www.epfl.ch/labs/lnco/) (Laboratory of Cognitive Neuroscience) and has been funded by the [EPFL Open Science Fund](https://www.epfl.ch/research/open-science/in-practice/open-science-fund/) from the 2019 cohort.
-It has been used for dozains of experiments and demos inside LNCO or during external collaborations since its creation in 2018.

 ## Content